AhmedGalileo22/egyptianParty/README.md

 For any questions or feedback, please reach out to:

-- Name: Your Name
+- Name: Ahmed Abdul Jalil
-- Email: your-email@example.com
+- Email: ahmedgalileo1199@gmail.com

 ---